5 critical LMS scalability mistakes and how to avoid them (updated May 2021)

 As with the development of any software product, building a custom learning management system requires a fairly significant upfront investment.
 So it’s important to get it right the first time around, or risk having to double-up on your investment to fix issues later.

 The choices you make in the early planning and development stages of your learning management system will determine how scalable it is in the future.
 If you make the wrong choices now, your ability to scale your LMS will be severely, if not critically affected.

 What happens if you ignore early scalability consideration and worry about it later?

 The best-case scenario is that with significant optimisation work, an LMS development agency with experience in this field (such as us) will be able to scale your existing system.
-But from our experience, this is often not financially viable.
+But from our experience, this is not the most cost-effective approach.